logzio/logz-docs/_source/user-guide/log-shipping/built-in-log-types.md

   - boofinka
 ---

-Logz.io will automatically parse logs shipped from many platforms, services, containers, servers, and more.
+Logz.io automatically parses logs shipped from many platforms, services, containers, servers, and more.

 In Kibana, you'll notice a field named `type`.
-The `type` field identifies the log type and determines which pre-built pipeline is used to parse the data.
+This log type is a parameter in the shipping configuration that determines which pre-built pipeline is used to parse the data.

 This table shows the built-in log types that Logz.io supports out-of-the-box.
 If you don't see your log type here, contact support to request a new pipeline.
 Parsing-as-a-service is included in your package and we're happy to offer it.